david-bogdan-r/ARTEMIS/README.md

     threads=INT [DEFAULT: threads=CPU_COUNT]
         Number of CPUs to use.

-    step_divider=INT [DEFAULT: step_divider=0 if len(qres) < 500 else 100]
+    stepdiv=INT [DEFAULT: stepdiv=0 if len(qres) < 500 else 100]
-        To speed up the procedure of pairwise superpositions of structures to find sets of mutually closest residues, ARTEMIS can skip rseed residuals in steps of
-        1 + number of qres residues // step_divider
-        If step_divider is 0, ARTEMIS does not skip rseed residuals.
-        If the number of qres residues exceeds 500 and step_divider is not specified, then step_divider automatically becomes 100.
+        The step divider parameter.
+The parameter is used to speed up the procedure for large structures.
+If stepdiv > 0, ARTEMIS will consider only each Sth reference residue as matching seed, where S = 1 + len(qres)//stepdiv.
+If the size of the query structure exceeds 500 residues, stepdiv will be set to 100 by default.

     nlargest=INT [DEFAULT: nlargest=len(qres) if len(qres) < 500 else 2*threads]
-        Number of largest mutually nearest sets of residues for which alignments are constructed.
+        Number of largest mutually closest residue sets for which alignments are constructed.

     shift=FLOAT [DEFAULT: shift=3 if len(qres) < 500 else 20]
-        The value by which the Score Matrix is shifted for Needleman-Wunsch.
-        Larger shift, greater coverage.
+        The shift value for the ScoreMatrix used in the Needleman-Wunsch algorithm.
+Larger shift provides higher coverage.

+    -p, --permutation [DEFAULT: OFF]
+        Permutation mode.
+If specified, ARTEMIS will add the permutation alignment details to the standard output, and save its output files to the saveto folder (if the folder is specified).
+        The mode is automatically activated if the TM-score of the query structure for alignment with permutations is at least 10% higher than the TM-score of the permutation-free alignment.

     -v, --verbose [DEFAULT: OFF]
-        If specified, it will add the permutation alignment characteristics to the standard output, and save its imposition of the query structure with the residue matching table to the saveto folder.
-        The mode is automatically activated if the TM-score of the query structure for alignment with permutation is 10% larger than the TM-score of alignment without permutation.
+        Verbose mode.

     ***************************************************************************
     ARTEMIS uses a ChimeraX-like format to specify the residues of interest